GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - The overlay shapes displayed over the piano keyboard image on each page matches the RGBY theme of the corresponding navigation icons, and this theme is extended through some of the elements throughout.
 - The audio player on the Music page has a simple UI, with intuitive controls.
 Green borders are applied to the buttons to tie the player into the colour scheme used in the navbar icons.
 - The Resources section information is presented using Bootstrap's .table-striped and .table-light classes.
+- The links to other webpages on the resources page are dark blue, as are the PDF file download links.
 - Bootstrap layout classes are applied to the elements in order to achieve page designs that are responsive.
 - Overall, I am happy with the design and layout at small and medium screen sizes, and I think it looks best at these sizes.
 - I am not completely happy with the layout at large screen sizes as I feel there is too much white space visible on-screen.
 In future I may add in more elements that appear at the viewport edges on large screen sizes.
+- Elements which have square corners (e.g. buttons) have been rounded off to slighty soften the overall look.

+##Colours

+In order to obtain a coherent look, I have tried to use structure when choosing colours, as follows:
+-The background colour is ivory #fffff0, chosen because it's the classic colour of white piano keys.
+Similarly, the colour of the text and borders, #221d17 was chosen because it closely matches the colour of the black keys on a piano.
+-For menu navigation icons, primary colours RGBY are used.
+-On the main piano image in the header, the white keys are coloured in a sequence of pastel shades of red, green, blue, yellow, orange, purple, silver.
+These colours are chosen to be softer than the navigation icon colours.
+The idea is to give the site an 'educational' look, somewhat akin to that of a school textbook.
 # Wireframes & Prototype build
 These wireframes were created to outline the basic structure of the site.